New Found Glory: Side projects and collaborations

 The International Superheroes of Hardcore is a side project of all members of the band and features Gilbert on vocals and Pundik on guitar, with the remaining members playing the same instruments they play in New Found Glory.
-All the members use pseudonyms for their "characters" in the band (e.g. Gilbert is known as "Captain Straightedge").
-The band's songs are typically humorous in nature and tackle topics such as Back to the Future and "Superhero Sellouts."The band also recorded an internet-only music video for "Dig My Own Grave" with director Joseph Pattisall.
+All the members use pseudonyms for their characters in the band (e.g. Gilbert is known as Captain Straightedge).
+The band's songs are humorous in nature with titles such as "Back to the Future" and "Superhero Sellouts".
+The band also recorded an internet-only music video for "Dig My Own Grave" with director Joseph Pattisall.
 While not currently active, the band went to Australia in February 2011 for the Soundwave Festival, replacing Sum 41 after frontman Deryck Whibley fell ill with pneumonia for the Melbourne and Adelaide shows.
 The band did not play the Perth show of the festival, due to Captain Straight Edge himself falling sick too.
 In an interview in 2012, Ian Grushka and Steve Klein announced that the band had been scrapped.

 In April 2008 a compilation from the Punk Goes... series, called Punk Goes Crunk, was released, and features New Found Glory covering "Tennessee", originally by Arrested Development.
 New Found Glory had previously released another cover song, "Heaven", on Punk Goes Metal.

 During "Not Without a Fight" tour, a split EP with Shai Hulud titled Not Without a Heart Once Nourished by Sticks and Stones Within Blood Ill-Tempered Misanthropy Pure Gold Can Stay was exclusively released.
 There were two colors limited to a total of only 500 copies and only for sale from either Shai Hulud or New Found Glory at these shows.

 Dashboard Confessional were to be main support for New Found Glory's headline American tour in 2010.
-However, shortly before the tour was due to commence, Dashboard withdrew due to personal reasons and the tour was subsequently cancelled.
+However, shortly before the tour was due to commence, Dashboard withdrew for personal reasons and the tour was subsequently canceled.
 A split EP, titled Swiss Army Bro-Mance had initially been due for sale on the previously cancelled tour, but was later made available online on a limited pressing of 2,500 copies.
 The two bands played several acoustic dates in December 2010.

 On December 10, 2011, New Found Glory performed a live set for "Guitar Center Sessions" on DirecTV.
 The episode included an interview with program host, Nic Harcourt.